House Democrats Ready Protest at 'Virtual' Biden Nomination

 These Democrats are protesting a move by the party to hold a "virtual roll call" vote on Biden becoming the nominee as soon as July 21, instead of awaiting the Democratic National Convention Aug.
 19-22 in Chicago.

-Democratic Representatives Susan Wild, Mike Quigley and Jared Huffman plan to sign the letter, representatives of each lawmaker said when contacted by Reuters.
+Democrat Reps.
+Susan Wild, Mike Quigley, and Jared Huffman plan to sign the letter, representatives of each lawmaker said when contacted by Reuters.

 "Stifling debate and prematurely shutting down any possible change in the Democratic ticket through an unnecessary and unprecedented 'virtual roll call' in the days ahead is a terrible idea," said a copy of the draft letter seen by Reuters.
 "It could deeply undermine the morale and unity of Democrats."